davidthings/hdelk/docs/_pages/tutorial.md

 Often it's handy to be able to emphasize or highlight parts of a diagram.
 Returning to one of our simpler diagrams above, let's see how highlighting looks.

-The easiest thing to do is to just specify a color.
+The easiest thing to do is to just specify a background color.

 <div id="add_highlighting_color"></div>